 VinylPlus® Med Accelerates Sustainability in Healthcare

-VinylPlus® has launched a new collaborative project called VinylPlus® Med.
+VinylPlus® has launched the collaborative project called VinylPlus® Med.
 Aimed at accelerating sustainability in healthcare across Europe through the recycling of discarded single-use PVC medical devices, the project brings together hospitals, waste managers, recyclers and the PVC industry.

 COVID-19 has highlighted the crucial role played by single-use plastic medical devices in the prevention and control of infection in hospitals.
 The surge in the need of such disposable items has shed light on the challenges of properly managing and discarding them after use.
 Properly sorting and recycling the non-infectious plastic waste can both significantly reduce the environmental impact of hospitals and their operational cost.